wagner-deoliveira/versify/README.md

 - -d, --domain <DOMAIN>: The name of the domain you want to modify.
 This is a list of valid domains: SATK, Mashup, SSC, SSIV, SCE, HCS, ImageImport, ImageDiscovery, SciStream, Metastore
 - -b, --build-number <BUILD_NUMBER>: The build number of the apps, e.g. 4.0.8.10268
 - -o, --output <OUTPUT_PATH>: Choose the output directory.
 By default, it'll create a new directory called "output" in the current working directory
 - -h, --help: Print help
--  -V, --version: Print version

 ## TODO:
 - <del>Create a new branch and a pull request using GitHub API